 Raccoon Creek State Park - Pittsburgh and its Countryside

-Raccoon Creek State Park has a variety of camping facilities, including traditional tent sites, five Adirondack shelters for backpackers and 10 modern cabins.
-Must-see attractions near the park include the 314-acre Wildflower Reserve, where more than 700 species of plants have been identified, and Frankfort Mineral Springs, a famous resort complex in the 1800s that attracted visitors who believed in the healing qualities of the mineral water.
+Raccoon Creek State Park offers a variety of camping facilities, including traditional tent sites, five Adirondack shelters for backpackers and 10 modern cabins.
+Must-see attractions near the park include the 314-acre Wildflower Reserve, where more than 700 species of plants have been identified, and Frankfort Mineral Springs, a famous resort complex established in the 1800s that attracted visitors who believed in the healing qualities of the mineral water.

 Cherry Springs State Park - Pennsylvania Wilds